adamdjbrett/nabpr/_posts/2017-05-21-2017-annual-meeting-nabpr-program.md

 author: adamdjbrett
 teaser: |
 layout: page
-permalink: /meetings/2017-annual-meeting-nabpr-program/
+permalink: /2017-annual-meeting-nabpr-program/
+redirect_from:
-redirect_from: /?page_id=579
+ - /?page_id=579
+ - /meetings/2017-annual-meeting-nabpr-program/
 breadcrumb: true
 ---
 [Click here for the program in PDF format.
 The PDF is always the most up-to-date. ](/wp-content/uploads/2017/05/PENULTIMATE-NABPR-Program-May2017-Belmont.pdf)

 ***

-### The Official Program for the
-2017 Annual Meeting of
-The National Association of Baptist Professors of Religion,
+## The Official Program for the  2017 Annual Meeting of  The National Association of Baptist Professors of Religion, Belmont University,  May 22-24, 2017.
-Belmont University,
-May 22-24, 2017.

 ***